 Kat has spent the majority of her working life at Scarsdale Vets, and is based at our Park Farm practice in Allestree.

+She has a specific interest in dog and cat behaviour.
 Alongside being a Registered Qualified Veterinary Nurse, her qualifications include:

 “I started helping with Scarsdale Puppy Classes in 2006, and really enjoyed the experience.